scikit-rf/scikit-rf/doc/source/tutorials/networks.rst

-All of these operations return :class:`Network` types, so the methods and properties of a :class:`Network` are available on the result.
+All of these operations return :class:`Network` types.
 For example, to plot the complex difference  between  `short` and `delay_short`,

 .. ipython::